 How does it work?

 If spaces are not available in your area then you can choose to be on our waiting list and we will contact you if a space comes up.
-Feel free to join our WGTD Reviewer Community – News and Updates 2021 FB group to see what goes on and make a decision whether to join.
-(We give potential reviewers temporary access for a week or two)
+Feel free to join our FB reviewer group here to see what goes on and make a decision whether to join.
+(We tend to give potential reviewers temporary access for a week or two)

-I recommend that you have a look at this page of our website here as well as testimonials provided by members of our reviewer community here.
-You can also read what people have to say about us on Trustpilot here.
-This will give you a really good picture of things.
+I recommend that you have a look at this page of our website here.
 If you also look at our social media channels you will see that clients we work with sometimes share our social media posts.